AB 32 Scoping Plan

 What is the status of AB 32 implementation?

-The original AB 32 Scoping Plan (2008) contains the main strategies California will
+Scoping Plan contains the main strategies California

 use to reduce the greenhouse gases (GHG) that cause climate change.
 The